Patio Design Ideas for 2023

 Cozy & Colorful Outdoor Area | Patio Design Ideas

 This bright and fresh outdoor retreat incorporates sunny shades of red and orange.
-Picking up accent colors from your interior and introducing that palette to your outdoor spaces through the use of pillows, throws, area rugs and decor accessories softens the transition between spaces and creates a harmonious flow.
+Picking up accent colors from your interior and introducing that palette to your outdoor spaces through the use of pillows, throws, area rugs, and decor accessories softens the transition between spaces and creates a harmonious flow.

 Small Backyard Ideas | Patio Design Ideas